nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

 A core memory of my childhood: Diablo II
 </div>

-The technique for creating random patterns is called procedural generation, and my first real introduction to it came, thanks to reddit, through a technique called [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse), created by Maxim Gumin.
+The technique for creating random patterns is called procedural generation, and my first real introduction to it came, thanks to reddit, through a technique called [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse), created by Maxim Gumin in like 2016.

 <div class="row mt-3 mt-md-0">
     {% include figure.liquid path="assets/img/wfc.png" title="The wave function collapse algorithm" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-The Wave Function Collapse Algorithm.
+The Wave Function Collapse algorithm takes in a sample image, extracts patterns out of it, defines adjacency rules for them, and recreates an image using said patterns and adjacencies.
 </div>

 The algorithm seemed quite simple and I will make its own post soon, however I just couldn't wrap my head around the implementation.
 I decided to start with an earlier algorithm of Gumin's called [ConvChain](https://github.com/mxgmn/ConvChain).